mpaiva/blog/_pages/about.md

 #### User Experience Manager
 <small>UKG - Ultimate Kronos Group</small>

-Managing the design and research for the Recruiting, Onboarding, Performance Development, Performance Management, Perception (engagement surveys), and Learning products.
+Managing the design and research for the Recruiting; Onboarding; Performance Development; Performance Management; Perception (engagement surveys); and Learning products.
 My main focus is to remove any obstacles and allow team members to continuously learn, grow and lead.

 #### UX Community Leader
 <small>South Florida UX Community</small>

 My contribution to our local UX community ranges from organizing, speaking, mentoring, and promoting new local leaders.
 We are organized in different groups to help attend the entire UX spectrum and interests:

 - **UX+Fajitas** - Focused on sharing interface design architecture and tools best practices.
-Come and learn Figma, Sketch, Adobe XD, Protopie, Principle, and more.
+Come and learn Figma; Sketch; Adobe XD; Protopie; Principle; and more.
 - **IxDA South Florida** - Local Interaction Design Association chapter.
 Knowledge sharing on the strategic side of UX with practitioners of service design and design thinking methodologies.
 - **SOFLUX (UXPA)** - Bringing the industry's best-selling authors and scholars to provide industry trends and ethical design topics.
 - **Equity+Access** - Featuring some of the best minds in the field of disability rights and accessibility.